namgang/grails322-plugin-issue/README.md

 * Fill in *Say Hi* with an arbitrary string and click *Create*
 * Watch the *show* view

+The behaviour is different:
-This time there won't be any startup output on standard out because the plugin is not loaded.
+* No output on standard out during startup

-You can run the app, but the *show* view does not echo your input.
+* The *show* view does not echo your input

-The reason is that the pong plugin is silently discarded.
+The reason is that the pong plugin is never loaded.
+It is discarded because it was generated as a Boot repackaged jar.
+There is a WARN log message during startup, but you won't see it without changing log levels in the logging configuration.